John Mayer Just Trolled Every Star Who Bought Into That Instagram Hoax

 John Mayer is having the last laugh.

-In a widely circulated photo posted by the likes of Usher, Rob Lowe and Josh Brolin, a statement claims a new Instagram "rule" will begin tomorrow in which the platform will be allowed to use posted pictures and all the content will become public.
+Using a widely circulated statement, shared (and then deleted) by the likes of Usher, Rob Lowe and Josh Brolin, the stars have been taking a stand against an alleged new Instagram "rule" to go into effect tomorrow allowing the platform to use their photos and for all the content to become public.
 The statement forbids Instagram from using pictures, information, messages or posts of the user and notes privacy violation is punishable by law...except that the whole thing is a hoax.